avinabneogy23/VedicDateTime/README.md

 -   Introducing new functions for date and time calculations some of which I have tried to implement in the dummy package for the Hard-test
 -   Introduce some datasets in the package which will cater to the Vedic Calender time series data.
 -   Improve the accuracy of the package by comparing between different systems like the Surya Siddhanta and Drit Siddhanta.
--   Improving and making the documenttation and examples more comprehensive
+-   Improving and making the documentation and examples more comprehensive

 #### Hard Test